 Walking in winter helps you feel better

-Both the cold weather and reduced sunlight and daytime hours leads many people to be less happy in winter.
+Both the cold weather and reduced sunlight and daytime hours lead many people to be less happy in winter.
 There’s even a name for this condition: seasonal affective disorder.
 Seasonal affective disorder is depression linked to winter conditions – which has shown in many cases to be due to lack of bright sunlight.
 Whether you suffer from seasonal affective disorder or simply feel less happy in winter, walking can help you improve your mood.

 Walking helps to improve your mood and boost your energy.
 It gets your blood pumping, and gives you a chance to connect with nature.
 For those dealing with a lack of natural light, getting out during the daylight hours and walking may be preferable to sitting inside under a dim lamp.
 Walking also helps you get out of the house, which can help you meet more people and have more interesting interactions – all of which lead to more happiness!
 Walking can also help boost your immune system and if you have a minor cold walking can give you energy.
 Of course, if you’re suffering from serious or flu-like symptoms you should rest instead.

 2. What to wear